Yazhmd/PlayPoint-Django-blog-Project-/TESTING.md

 I used [HTML W3C Validator](https://validator.w3.org) to validate all of the HTML files.

-Due to using Jinja syntax such as '{% extends "base.html" %} we had to use a different approach to checking the HTML as the validator would show errors if copying the HTML direct from the files in the Playpoint project.
+Due to using Jinja syntax such as '{% extends "base.html" %} I had to use a different approach to checking the HTML as the validator would show errors if copying the HTML direct from the files in the Playpoint project.
 The method used to check the HTML was as follows:

 - Using the deployed version from Heroku I navigated to each page.
 - Right clicking on the page brought up a options menu with the option to view the page source located at the bottom.